-I oversee all matters equestrian in Hong Kong that are not racing.
-I lead a team of 250 staff, manage four equestrian centres and help key stakeholders with the strategic delivery of equestrian in Hong Kong.
-My role encompasses all aspects of the sport from participation level through to elite teams who represent Hong Kong on the world stage.
-I sit on the Board of the Hong Kong Equestrian Federation and the Riding for the Disabled Association.
-In my ‘spare’ time, I’m also the deputy chair of the FEI Para Equestrian Technical Committee and Foreign Technical Delegate for the 2015 European Championships and the 2016 Rio Paralympic Games.
+Amanda oversees all matters equestrian in Hong Kong that are not racing.
+She leads a team of 250 staff, manages four equestrian centres and helps key stakeholders with the strategic delivery of equestrian in Hong Kong.
+Her role encompasses all aspects of the sport from participation level through to elite teams who represent Hong Kong on the world stage.
+She sits on the Board of the Hong Kong Equestrian Federation and the Riding for the Disabled Association.